 Ticket Sales Dashboard

-See the latest trends for your region and artform, based on data from 460 organisations across the culture and entertainment sector
+See the latest trends for your region and artform, based on data from 480 organisations across the culture and entertainment sector

 Throughout this dashboard we're looking at the number of tickets sold, not the value of those tickets.
-That means we're comparing how many tickets, in total, were bought and paid for in 2023, compared to the same month in 2019.

 All of our charts share the same key, making it easy for you to compare numbers across the dashboard.